JeremyRiva/RoboND-ball_chaser/README.md

 ## Outline

 Designed a robot inside a gazebo world and implemented a white ball chaser plugin.
 The plugin searches for white pixels within the array and identifies its position with respect to the camera (left, centre, right).
-As a result the robot moves either left, forward or rigth.
+As a result the robot moves either left, forward or right.

 <div align="center">
     <img src="ballchaser-plugin.gif" width="600">